 The effective and efficient management of the City's cash resources requires expeditious revenue collection and aggregation.
-The use of credit/debit card, and /or on-line services has become a customary and economical business practice to improve cash management that the City should consider and use when appropriate.
-The policies, procedures, and practices of cash management should be reviewed and revised as required to ensure that the City achieves the most effective cash management possible.
+The use of credit/debit card, and /or on-line services has become a customary and economical business practice to improve cash management.
 The City recognizes the necessity to best accommodate its citizens by facilitating their payment of governmentally imposed fines and fees by accepting credit/debit cards and/or on-line services.

 The City of Asotin has create an account with Armada, to give the citizens the option to pay with electronic methods for utility payments, city fines, fees, bills and building permits with a debit/credit card, and/or on-line service through Armada at no cost to the city.
 The transaction fees and charges will be paid for by the user.
 Armada has provided a payment link on the City of Asotin's web site.
 Citizens can pay their utility payments, city fines, fees, bills and building permits electronically from their checking account, savings account, credit/debit card and/or on-line services.
-Armada is an internet-based platform; no software is needed to load or needed to manage the program.
-There is no hardware to purchase.
+Armada is an internet-based platform.
 Armada is connected to the Federal Reserve Banking System.
 Funds are deposited to the City of Asotin's bank account within 48-72 hours.
-The City Clerk/Treasurer is hereby authorized to and on behalf of the City of Asotin to execute an agreement or agreements with Armada.